Skip to main content

 The links below allow you to sort projects by Name, Status, Management Unit or Purpose.

-Sign up to receive email updates about NEPA (National Environmental Policy Act) projects being planned in Ochoco National Forest & Crooked River National Grassland
+Sign up to receive email updates on National Environmental Policy Act (NEPA) proposed projects being planned on the Ochoco National Forest & Crooked River National Grassland

 Sort by:

-Ochoco National Forest & Crooked River National Grassland Projects
+Ochoco National Forest & Crooked River National Grassland Proposed Projects

 Developing project to reduce fuels in the Central area of the Crooked River National Grassland in response to the Wildfire Crisis Strategy (WCS).
 Work will primarily involve juniper thinning followed by piling/burning and native shrub planting.